-The education system in the Democratic Republic of Congo is generally poor and underdeveloped.
-Expats are not likely to enrol their children in the local schooling system and rather tend to look for international schools.
+The education system in the Democratic Republic of the Congo is generally poor and underdeveloped.
+Expats are not likely to enrol their children in the local schooling system, and rather tend to look for international schools.

 Public schools in the DRC

 Unfortunately, local public schools are usually extremely under-resourced and lack adequate teaching staff and equipment.

 The local curriculum is based on the Belgian education system, with six years of primary and six years of high school.
 The language of instruction is French.